monarch-initiative/monarch-legacy/CONTRIBUTING.md

 #### Rebasing to avoid Conflicts and Merge Commits

-Now that you've fetched the upstream changes to your local Git environment, you will use the `git rebase` command to adjust your branch
+Now that you've fetched the upstream changes to your local Git environment, you will use the `git rebase` command to adjust your branch:

     > # Make that your changes are committed to your branch